RM (musician): Musical influence and songwriting

+Personal brand, public and leadership roles

 In a survey conducted by Gallup Korea, RM ranked as the 12th most preferred idol of the year for 2018.
 He ranked 11th in 2019.
 In 2018, RM was awarded the fifth-class Hwagwan Order of Cultural Merit by the President of South Korea, along with the other members of BTS, for his contributions to spreading Korean culture.
 In July 2021, he and the members of BTS were appointed Special Presidential Envoy for Future Generations and Culture by President Moon Jae-in to help "lead the global agenda for future generations, such as sustainable growth" and "expand South Korea's diplomatic efforts and global standing" in the international community.

+On June 1, 2023, RM was appointed as the Public Relations Ambassador for South Korea's Ministry of National Defense Agency Remains Excavation and Investigation Team.
+The team's goal is to find and identify remains of war veterans from the Korean War.

+RM was a keynote speaker at the APEC CEO Summit 2025 held on October 29, 2025, where he delivered a 10-minute presentation on the theme "Cultural and Creative Industries in the APEC Region and the Soft Power of K-Culture", thereby becoming the first Korean Artist to deliver a speech in the summit’s history.
+On November 3, 2025, he was recognized as one of the "2025 Asia-Pacific U30 Outstanding Young Leaders" by the Asia-Pacific Entrepreneurs Association.
+He was ranked number six in the "K-Brand Index - Boy Group Individual" list released by Asia Brand Research Institute on November 11, 2025.